cuvva/terms/privacy.md

 ## Other people's consent

-If you choose to share someone's information with us, it's your responsibility to ensure they consent, or someone with parental responsibility for them consents, to you doing so.
+If you choose to share someone's information with us, it's your responsibility to ensure they consent or someone with parental responsibility for them consents.

 ## Sharing data with other people

 If you use Cuvva with a car which belongs to, or is registered to, someone else, we may share your policy information with them - including the legal documents.

-If you arrange travel insurance for any companions, their policy documents will be emailed to them directly, to the email address(es) you provide us with.
-So it's important you provide the correct email address each time.

 ## Cookies